JiaWenqi/sentiment_lstm/README.md

 Aparrently, Adagrad doesn't require small clipping and learning_rate, and provide stability at the same time.

 ### Dropout to input
 Apply drop out to the input.
-Dropout set weight at w/p for input neurons that are not disabled. dropout = 0.5 training overfit, but validation set max at 89%
+Dropout set weight at w/p for input neurons that are not disabled. dropout = 0.5, hidden_unit = 150 dropout = 0.5, hidden_unit = 100 => validation accuracy = 94%
+dropout = 1.0, hidden_unit = 50 => validation accuracy ~90%

+Dropout helps reduce the overfit quite a bit.